 Bismuth subsalicylate / metronidazole / tetracycline Side Effects

-Some side effects of bismuth subsalicylate / metronidazole / tetracycline may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for bismuth subsalicylate / metronidazole / tetracycline may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to bismuth subsalicylate / metronidazole / tetracycline: oral capsule, oral tablet, oral tablet chewable

 In addition to its needed effects, some unwanted effects may be caused by bismuth subsalicylate / metronidazole / tetracycline.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking bismuth subsalicylate / metronidazole / tetracycline:More common

 - irritation of the mouth or tongue

 - skin rash